Joy of Learning, Playgroup Leader

 ‘In today’s climate of competitive academics, even in kindergartens and preschools, we are at ever increasing risk of losing those things that make childhood precious.
 Waldorf education nurtures and protects childhood, and in this way prepares children to become successful, well-adjusted adults.’

 Mrs. Danneil grew up in Northbrook, Illinois.
 In her free time she enjoys singing, reading, baking, and caring for her pets.
+She currently is participating in Nurturing the Roots, a three year advanced therapeutic course for Waldorf early childhood educators, and she has also been accepted into The School of Uncovering the Voice.

 Education: Waldorf Teacher Certification, Great Lakes Waldorf Institute; M.A.
 Education, Mount Mary College; Master of Library and Information Science, University of Wisconsin-Milwaukee; B.S.
 Information Resources, University of Wisconsin-Milwaukee; Diploma, Interlochen Arts Academy (Interlochen, MI).